W. Martin Smith Interdisciplinary Patient Quality and Safety Awards Program

 Up to 18 months.

-Applications are reviewed twice per year by a subcommittee of the UF SIP Claim & Loss Prevention Committee, in December and June, with award announcements in January and July.
+Applications are received twice per year in December and June, with award announcements in January and July.

-All COM faculty in Gainesville and Jacksonville, Shands and other Health Science Center faculty and staff teams, as well as medical students and residents.
+All University of Florida College of Medicine faculty in Gainesville and Jacksonville, UF Health Shands and other Health Science Center faculty and staff teams, as well as medical students and residents.
 Priority will be given to proposals that address one or more of the 2012-2013 quality goals.

 Grant Submission Form

 Grants must be submitted using the IPQSA application.
-Please visit the SIP website at http://flbog.sip.ufl.edu to download the IPQSA application.
+Click here to download the IPQSA application.

 IPQSAs may be used to support a variety of project related items including consumables, data analysis, and limited FTE support.
 IPQSAs may not be used to offset capital budget expenses or support expenditures that should be submitted through the regular budget process, such as clinical equipment.
 Grant monies may not be used to support new FTE lines or ongoing expense commitments that extend beyond the grant period.
 The use of IPQSA’s funds will be limited to those expense items listed in the grant request budget.
 Travel expenses to conferences should only be budgeted to make poster or lecture presentations on completed project results with total amount restricted to $5,000 or less.
 It is also important to follow State and UF Travel requirements which can be found at: http://www.fa.ufl.edu/wp-content/uploads/2012/04/TravelBrochure1.pdf